Atlanta Nabisco Bakery To Close After 80 Years, Cutting 400 Jobs

 ATLANTA, Ga.
 (CW69 News at 10) — The Nabisco Bakery’s 80-year presence in Atlanta on Murphy Avenue is coming to a close.
 Mondelēz International, who owns the brand, announced it plans to stop production at the Atlanta and Fair Lawn, New Jersey bakeries this summer.
 As a result, 400 Atlanta employees and will lose their jobs.
 The Fair Lawn closure will result in 600 job cuts.
 The announcement comes as everyone is already dealing with the uncertainty of the COVID-19 pandemic.

 “It’s devastating.
 I turned 55, been here 37 years and was looking forward to at least getting 5 more years,” said Jeff Howard, who has been employed at the plant since high school.
 “They worked us seven days a week for the last year, and then what do we get?
 They tell us they’re shutting down this year.
-Our pension’s been in critical default, so I’m not hardly gonna get that.”RELATED: 1 Dead, 3 Injured In Cobb County Hit And Run Multi-Car Pile Up, Driver Charged
+Our pension’s been in critical default, so I’m not hardly gonna get that.”RELATED: 'We All Need To Be A Little Distrustful': Colorado Schools Could Soon Teach Kids How To Differentiate Between Fake News & Credible Media

 “It’s sad, because the company makes so much money, and we’ve worked the entire pandemic,” said Travis Holmes, who has been employed there for 16 years.